blu/hello-mir-gles2/README.md

 	$ ./build.sh
 	$ sudo reboot

-Voila, you should have a hello-gles icon in your Apps pane; the app itself sits under:
+Voila, you should have a 'hello-gles' icon in your Apps pane; the app itself sits under:

 	/opt/click.ubuntu.com/hello-gles/